Ingredient

 Data

-Peer-reviewed human trials comparing zinc methionine to other zinc salts for absorption and immune support
+Human studies confirm superior absorption and retention vs. inorganic zinc salts.
+Peer-reviewed human trials comparing zinc methionine to other salts for absorption and immune support.

-It’s a chelated form of zinc where the mineral is bound to methionine, improving its absorption and stability in the body.
+A chelated form of zinc bound to methionine, improving absorption and stability in the body.

-It improves immune defense, metabolic processes, hormone regulation, and skin conditions while offering superior bioavailability compared to standard zinc supplements.
+Improves immune defense, metabolic processes, hormone regulation, and skin conditions with superior bioavailability versus standard supplements.

-Compared to zinc oxide or sulfate, zinc methionine shows higher absorption and tissue retention, making it more efficient at delivering biological benefits.
+Zinc methionine shows higher absorption and tissue retention than zinc oxide or sulfate, delivering more efficient biological benefits.

-Zinc is safe within the recommended dose.
-Excess intake (above 40 mg/day long term) may interfere with copper absorption.
-Always follow dosage guidance.
+Zinc is safe within recommended doses.
+Excess intake (above 40 mg/day long-term) may interfere with copper absorption.

-Yes, zinc plays a critical role in the activation of immune cells and antiviral defence, making it one of the most effective micronutrients for immune support.
+Yes, zinc is critical for immune cell activation and antiviral defence, making it highly effective for immune support.

 The Science That Supports Us